 Charles Lang Freer (1854–1919) moved to Detroit in 1880, where he made a fortune manufacturing railroad freight cars.
-Together with his friend, neighbor and business partner, Col. Frank J. Hecker, Freer established Michigan Penninsular railroad car company and eventually master minded a merger of 13 railroad car companies into American Car and Foundry.
+Together with his friend, neighbor, and business partner, Col. Frank J. Hecker, Freer established Michigan Car Works in 1880.
+Hecker and Freer merged Peninsular Car Works with the Michigan Car Company to create Michigan-Peninsular Car Company in 1892.
+The two men masterminded a merger of thirteen frieght car companies, including the Michigan-Peninsular Car Company, forming the American Car and Foundry in 1899.

-The Freer House is a masterpiece of American shingle-style architecture.
-Designed by the noted Philadelphia architect Wilson Eyre and built in 1892, it was enlarged to accommodate Freer's growing art collections with additions in 1906, 1910 and 1913.
+The Freer House is a masterpiece of American shingle-style architecture, built in 1892 to the specifications of noted Philadelphia architect Wilson Eyre.
+Additions were constructed in 1906, 1910, and 1913 to accommodate Freer's growing art collections.
 Considered one of Eyre's premier works, the house is Michigan's finest example of the shingle style.
 Working with Eyre and artists such as Thomas and Maria Oakey Dewing and Dwight W. Tryon, Freer designed and decorated his home to serve as setting for his interest in art.

 Freer was a significant leader in the Detroit arts community, fostering its growth.
 He was an active supporter of the Detroit Museum of Art (today's DIA), the Detroit Society of Arts and Crafts (today's College for Creative Studies), the Detroit Club and the University of Michigan.
 He also championed Mary Chase Perry, founder of Pewabic Pottery, and commissioned Pewabic tiles and vessels for his home.